|Rx 4 Discovery for Reading|

 The training is designed to model how to weave these components, that we call “strands of language” into a language braid that is comprehensive, constructive, and creative.
 Once the Rx for Discovery Reading training is completed NILD educational therapists will be able to work with students in small groups and effectively and efficiently develop decoding and encoding skills in their students.

-Participants need to have successfully completed Level 1 NILD Educational Therapy, and have at least a year of Educational Therapy experience.
+Participants need to have successfully completed Level 1 NILD Educational Therapy.

-Successful completion of this course will enable an NILD educational therapist (ET) or a teacher to identify and assess student needs in basic reading and utilise the group model Rx for Discovery Reading to teach students basic reading skills.
+Successful completion of this course will enable an NILD educational therapist (ET) to identify and assess student needs in basic reading and utilise the group model Rx for Discovery Reading to teach students basic reading skills.

 Upon completion of this course, the educational therapist or teacher will be able to: